 Looking for fresh inspiration for giving to friends?
 Try a gift exchange this Christmas season!
 Here are some tips from Josie Ortega that will help you pitch the idea to your friends.

 Before Oprah created shopping frenzies with her annual Favorite Things show, Julie Andrews sang about “Raindrops on roses, and whiskers on kittens.”
 And today, the Favorite Things concept has taken on yet another life of its own in the form of the gift exchange.

 Organized gift exchanges offer a great way to cut down on the stress and expense of finding gifts for everyone in a group.
 Instead of purchasing for each and every family member or coworker, you might draw names for something like Secret Santa or Secret Angel.
 Then you’re responsible for only one person’s gift.

 My mom’s book club has enjoyed their ornament swap for many years running.
 And once, during our family’s Dirty Santa gift exchange – also known as Yankee Swap or White Elephant gift exchange in some regions – the intensity rose to a level at which, somehow, the trunk of a decorative wooden elephant punched my younger brother in the face.

 How to Have a Favorite Things Gift Exchange

 Here’s how it worked for me.
-We regularly get together with three other families—basically our Urban Family.
-The moms in the group scheduled our own time for holiday festivities, and agreed to make it a Favorite Things gift exchange for the second year in a row.
+We regularly get together for a little holiday party with three other families — basically our Urban Family.
+The moms in the group scheduled our own time for holiday festivities and agreed to make it a Favorite Things gift exchange for the second year in a row.